Seisan: Myth and history

 There are numerous theories regarding the name of the kata.
 These include the number of steps originally in the kata, the number of different types of 'power' or 'energy' in the kata, the number of applications, or that the kata represents defense against 13 specific types of attack.
 None of these explanations have actual historical support.
 While it is believed Seisan derives from Yong Chun White Crane Boxing from Fujian Province in Southern China, where the form is known as 'Four Gate Hands', this remains completely unproven and uncorroborated.
 There are some other Chinese styles having a form called 'Shisan' (13) in their curricula.
 According to research conducted by Emanuel Giordano, the kata would derive from the Chinese form 三戰十字 San Zhan Shizi.

 Variations

-Versions of Seisan taught today have roots in Shuri-te, Naha-te and Tomari-te streams of karate that are believe to have been traditionally taught in the Okinawan towns of Shuri, Naha and Tomari respectively.
+Versions of Seisan taught today have roots in Shuri-te, Naha-te and Tomari-te streams of karate that are believed to have been traditionally taught in the Okinawan towns of Shuri, Naha and Tomari respectively.